dilkhush727/HTTP-5125-RNA/README.md

 ### Academic Year: 2025-2026

-In this course, I will explore server-side web development using the C# programming language.
-I will learn to implement techniques for building data-driven websites that utilize various external data sources.
+In this course, I will explore server-side web development using the C# programming language and learn to implement techniques for building data-driven websites that utilize various external data sources.

 # links
 https://learn.microsoft.com/en-us/dotnet/csharp/